 “One of the biggest mistakes I see is that people like to hire people like themselves,” says Dayal.
 “You want them to complement your skills.
 You don’t want them to be a ‘yes man.’
 Hire someone who will talk you through the reality of your business and you will be well on your way to a successful partnership.”

-Strategic Funding provides needed operating funds to small businesses.
-Strategic Funding has helped hundreds of Industries including: restaurants, personal services, construction, medical, manufacturing, agriculture, retail stores, automotive, and food stores.
+Kapitus provides needed operating funds to small businesses.
+Kapitus has helped hundreds of Industries including: restaurants, personal services, construction, medical, manufacturing, agriculture, retail stores, automotive, and food stores.